asreview-simulation/asreview-simulation/README.md

     - its functionality can be extended by plugins that supply subcommands via entry point group `"asreview.subcommands"`
 - `asreview-lab`:
     - provides a rudimentary plugin to `asreview` that would start the backend and the frontend.
 Currently neither has an implementation.
-    - install with `pip install -e ./asreview-lab/backend`
+    - install with `pip install -e ./asreview-lab/backend`.
+Afterwards the `asreview` command should have an option `lab`.
+Additionally you can also run it as a standalone program by running `asreview-lab`.
 - `asreview-simulation`:
     - provides a standalone CLI command `asreview-simulation`
     - provides a plugin to `asreview` where it will show up as the subcommand `simulation` so users can call `asreview simulation` (i.e. without the dash)